Visit the stunningly beautiful Brooks Lake in remote Wyoming

 There are several options for those looking to stay awhile.
 Brooks Lake and Pinnacles campgrounds are right by the lake, featuring sweeping scenery that cannot be beaten.
 Both campgrounds are small, with 13 and 21 sites, respectively.
 Neither takes reservations; you can expect them to be full during summer weekends.
 There is a lodge for fancy folks who disdain vault toilets and camping in grizzly country.

 The Historic Brooks Lodge sits above Brooks Lake and is quite exquisite.
 It was originally constructed in 1922 to serve tourists on the way to Yellowstone National Park.
 It’s listed on the National Register of Historic Places.
 The historic lodge is not cheap but is exceptionally nice.
 Guests can get rooms in the lodge or private cabins.
-Dining looks pretty awesome, with a few examples being banana fosters French toast in the morning, elk sloppy joes at lunch, and beef tenderloin for dinner.
+Dining looks pretty awesome, with a few examples being banana fosters french toast in the morning, elk sloppy joes at lunch, and beef tenderloin for dinner.

 Things to do at Brooks Lake

 No matter if you are camping or relaxing in the lodge, the reason people come to Brooks Lake is to be in the great outdoors.
 There is incredible hiking in the area.
 You can walk along the famed Continental Divide Trail or hike to Upper Jade Lake, Upper Brooks Lake, or Rainbow Lake.
 If you are hiking, remember you are in grizzly country!
-The national recommends carrying bear spray, hiking in groups, making noise, and avoiding hiking at dawn, dusk, and night.
+The National Park Service recommends carrying bear spray, hiking in groups, making noise, and avoiding hiking at dawn, dusk, and night.
 Fishermen can expect world-class trout fishing.

 There are warning signs to be careful where you are gutting them, as they attack bears.
 Plenty of other wildlife roams the area as well.
 If you are lucky, wolves, birds of prey, elk, and mule deer may also be seen.